jschauer1/KeypointSimulation/README.md

         - Go to `Window > Rendering > Lighting`.
         - Click on "Generate Lighting", this may take a few minutes.

+### Starting the Simulation and Recording Images
+- **Begin the Simulation:**
+    - To start recording images, locate and click the grey play button in the Unity interface.
+This will initiate the image capture process as defined in the SimulationController settings.
+Unity will auto exit when images have been collected.

 ## Key GameObjects

 ### SimulationController